Wint3rmute/it-tools-workshops/README.md

+# Materials for IT Tools Workshops i organised on my uni

+This repo contains:
+- `learning_materials` - A few tutorials I've written for linux first-timers
+- `presentation framework`- Framework used for making my presentations

-# A simple presentation framework for my IT Tools presentations
+## A simple presentation framework for my IT Tools presentations
 No such tool existed, so I made it myself

 ### Features